adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 ### Auto-Generation

+Recurring templates automatically generate all transactions upfront when you create the template.
+The system generates transactions for the entire recurring period (from start date to end date, or 12 months ahead if no end date is set).

+**Transaction Status**:
+- **Income transactions**: Created with status "Received" by default (you can change to "Pending" if needed)
+- **Expense transactions**: Created with status "Pending" by default (you can mark as "Paid" when you make the payment)
+- **Savings/Investment transactions**: Created with status "Pending" by default (you can mark as "Completed" when the transaction is processed)

-Recurring templates automatically generate transactions based on their frequency.
-Generated transactions appear in the Transactions page with status "Pending" by default.
+All generated transactions appear in the Transactions page immediately after creating the template.

 **Key Features**:
 - No fixed term: End date is optional (can continue indefinitely)